joejenett/i.webthings/_posts/2022-11-10-please-let-me-try-again-fellow-linkers.md

 <p>You may have noticed a new version of the <em>we.Link</em> widget is back on the sidebar.
 It now uses lightweight javascript, based on <a href="https://garlic.garden/onionring/">onionring.js</a> - thanks <a href="https://allium.house/">joey + mord</a>!</p>
 <h2>here’s the deal</h2>
 <p>Right now, I’m testing <em>we.Link</em> using only some of my own sites, 4 including this site (the ‘hub’).
 It would be boring to leave it at that.
 My little <em>linkring</em> widget over there already provides the same functionality with it’s ‘random’ link.
 At the moment, the only difference between the two widgets, besides navigation choices, is that <em>we.Link</em> is limited to directory-like sites.
 And that’s the point.</p>
-<p>Clicking on ‘we.Link network’ sends you to a random member site (other than the one you’re on) and ‘about’ sends you to the network’s home page.
+<p>Clicking on ‘we.Link’ sends you to a random member site (other than the one you’re on).
 It’s a compact, minimal, and easy-to-add widget.</p>
 <p>If you have a directory, blogroll or some other <em>linking</em> site, I might want to invite you to join my little network.
 I know of several readers with sites I’d love to include.
 I don’t do heavy promotion - never have.
 But if you‘re one of the readers I’m thinking of and you’re willing to add a few lines of code to your site, please <a href="https://jenett.org/contact/">let me know</a> ('cause you know you’re invited).
 Our sites’ visitors might thank us for it. </p>
 <p>Cheers!</p>